jez/blog/_posts/2022-12-31-rss-after-one-week.md

 # Wrapping up

-I'm sure a lot of these grips are just ignorance and lack of familiarity.
+I'm sure a lot of these gripes are just ignorance and lack of familiarity.
 If you see me blabbing on about an obviously-solved problem, feel free to let me know.

 But on the other hand, I know that I definitely couldn't recommend this to my family